sbrnaderi/LLM8bit_vscode_dev_template/README.md

 # LLM8bit_vscode_dev_template
-This repo is a starting point for those who want to create a dev container to use the [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) library in their vscode project.
+This repo is a starting point for those who want to create a Dev Container to use the [bitsandbytes](https://github.com/TimDettmers/bitsandbytes) library in their vscode project.

 ## Motivation
 I was trying to use the bitsandbytes library on windows WSL and I encounter an issue with the library not recognizing my CUDA installation.
 So, I decided to create a docker dev container and start from a clean Pytorch installation with CUDA in docker.